MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/concepts/groundedness.md

 The API detects the ungrounded date `1065` and correct it to `1066` based on the grounding source.
 The response includes the corrected text: `"The Battle of Hastings occurred in 1066."`

-### Internal Documentation Summarization
+### Internal documentation summarization
 **Use case:**

-You are summarizing internal documents where product names, version numbers, or other specific data points must remain consistent.
+You're summarizing internal documents where product names, version numbers, or other specific data points must remain consistent.

 Example API Request: